lottes-puppeteer/lottes-puppeteer/README.md

 ☑︎ Anti-Proshipping !!
 ☑︎ Anti-Harrassment !!

 Do not under any circumstances call me Charlotte, only TWO people can.
+If you can respect my boundaries, I can respect yours.

 ✧─── ･ ｡ﾟ★: *.✦ .* :★. ───✧